العربية

 Image

-These injuries vary in complexity, often presenting with extensive comminution and coronoid involvement.
+In an anterior transolecranon fracture-dislocation, the mechanism involves the distal humerus imploding through the olecranon.
+Crucially, the proximal radioulnar joint (PRUJ) remains anatomically preserved, and the collateral ligaments are typically intact.
 The routine treatment protocol demands anatomical reconstruction of the greater sigmoid notch articular surface followed by rigid plate fixation.
-The coronoid must be reduced and stabilized with lag screws first, followed by provisional articular reduction, and finally, a robust plate spanning the entire zone of injury.
+The coronoid must be reduced and stabilized with lag screws first, followed by a robust plate spanning the entire zone of injury.

 Preoperative Transolecranon Fracture-Dislocation: